Meet the Committee...

 She and her husband of 34 years are enjoying spending more time together as well as enjoying a more adult relationship with their son.
 Her passions include learning, care of the environment, camping, biking, reading, and knitting.

 Kyle Turner, MA, STM, is a pastoral minister, liturgist, and spiritual director who was born and raised in the spiritually enchanted land of New Mexico.
 He has over 15 years of experience working in parish and campus ministry.
-Recently he was Director of Faith Formation at St. Elizabeth of Hungary Parish in Denver, CO, prior to which he served as Director of Worship and Liturgy at St. Monica Catholic Community in Santa Monica, CA. Kyle is the Founding Director of Spirit & Hope Ministries, offering spiritual direction, retreats, and consultation to parishes in liturgy and faith formation.
+He serves as Associate University Minister for Liturgy at Regis University in Denver.
+Kyle is the Founding Director of Spirit & Hope Ministries, offering spiritual direction, retreats, and consultation to parishes in liturgy and faith formation.
 In addition to this work, Kyle is a contract author with Liturgy Training Publications.
 Dominican formed and Jesuit & Methodist-educated, his passion for ministry stems from journeying with others in heeding God’s call in their lives.
 He lives with his wife Kristin and daughters Abigail Hope and Siena Grace in Lakewood, CO.

 In 2016, Kyle's role with SDCO transitioned from being a voting member of the Leadership Committee to an Ex Officio member and Website & Communications Administrator, handling the administrative and communication needs of the organization.